swannodette/baduk/_posts/2016-09-06-ayd-round-one.markdown

 that black didn't try to invade the upper left at the 3-3.
 My white formation there seemed very weakened at least to me after black 45.

-After white 92 I started feeling more confident about the the flow of the game.
+After white 92 I started feeling more confident about the flow of the game.
 Still I've lost similar games where I felt I had the lead so I wasn't about to get cocky.